 How Does BI Help a Business?

-- Identifying the cost of customer acquisition and determining customer retention rate
+- Identifying the cost of customer acquisition

 - Accelerating and improving your decision-making process